dannytannertantrum/merchant-mill-arcade/README.md

 Up - running `up` will migrate to the latest.
 Per the docs, "It is also possible to migrate up or down "to" a specific migration.
 For example, if you have run migrations `one.sql`, `two.sql`, `three.sql` and `four.sql`, you can revert `three.sql` and `four.sql` by running `node migrate down --to three.sql`.
 Note that the range is _inclusive_.
 To revert all migrations in one go, run n`ode migrate down --to 0`.
 Conversely, `node migrate up` runs all up migrations by default.
 To run only up to a certain migration, run `node migrate up --to two.sql`.
 This will run migrations `one.sql` and `two.sql` - again, the range is inclusive of the name.

 ### Seeding
 `$ npm run seed` - This script seeds our local database.
-A future enhancement would be to pipe everything in from a CSV so the uuids are the same every time, but for the intents and purposes of this project, it's not necessary.